In the Garden

 When growing chives, it’s best to plant them in full sun, but plants also grow in partial shade, especially in the South and Southwest.
 Set out plants in early spring in soil amended with plenty of compost or several inches of Miracle-Gro® Garden Soil for Vegetables & Herbs to improve both soil nutrition and drainage.
 Space plants 8 to 12 inches apart.
-For fast growth, plant in rich, well-drained soil.
-(Plants are tough enough to withstand poor soil, but just won’t grow fast.)
-They need little care other than watering until well-rooted.
-If you harvest often, fertilize every 3 or 4 weeks with a liquid plant food such as Bonnie Herb & Vegetable Plant Food, fish emulsion, or 20-20-20, diluted according to label directions.
+Chives need little care other than watering until they become well-rooted.
+If you harvest often, fertilize every week or two with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food (follow label directions) or fish emulsion.
 Although the flowers are nice, the plants produce more leaves if you pinch off the flower buds.
 After a few freezes make the leaves ugly, cut the plants back to the ground.
 They will come back in spring.
-After 3 or 4 years, each plant will have grown into a clump of smaller plants; divide them in early spring.
+After 3 or 4 years, each plant will have grown into clumps of smaller plants; divide them in early spring if desired.

 You can begin harvesting leaves as soon as they are big enough to clip and use.
 Cut from the outside of the clump, about 1/2 inch above soil level, always leaving plenty to restore energy to the plant.
 Although fresh is best, you can store extra for winter use by chopping and freezing the leaves, or you can also preserve them in herb butters, oils, and vinegars, where they blend well with parsley and tarragon.